elopezaguilera/exoplanets/README.md

 ### Prediction Confidence

 An advantage of Bayesian neural networks is their capacity to quantify confidence in predictions.
-They allow to get a distribution of the probabilities of each class and determine if the prediction for a given instance is nearly random or it is confident in it.
+They output a distribution of the probabilities for each class, indicating whether a given prediction is nearly random or if the model is confident in it.

 We can check this confidence by plotting the distribution of the montecarlo samples of 5 random TCEs in the validation set.